 PC.D2.2 General

-All Users shall provide the TSO with suitable and accurate in order for the TSO to assess the impact of the connection on the transient performance, security and stability of the System.
+All Users shall provide the TSO with suitable and accurate Models in order for the TSO to assess the impact of the connection on the transient performance, security and stability of the System.

-Thesubmitted by the User shall be representative of the Users Plant and Apparatus at the Connection Point.
-All odels must take into account all communication, controller and processing delays of the Users Plant and Apparatus.
-If all Generating Units contained within the Users Plant and Apparatus are not identical, the odel shall account for this by accurately representing the overall performance of the Users Plant and Apparatus at the Connection Point.
+The Models submitted by the User shall be representative of the Users Plant and Apparatus at the Connection Point.
+All Models must take into account all communication, controller and processing delays of the Users Plant and Apparatus.
+If all Generating Units contained within the Users Plant and Apparatus are not identical, the Model shall account for this by accurately representing the overall performance of the Users Plant and Apparatus at the Connection Point.

 PC.D3 MODEL CAPABILITIES

-All Users shall provide odels which are representative of the Users Plant and Apparatus at the Connection Point.
-The odels shall represent the Users Plant and Apparatus in balanced, root mean-square, positive phase-sequence, time domain studies and electromagnetic transient and harmonic studies.
+All Users shall provide Models which are representative of the Users Plant and Apparatus at the Connection Point.
+The Models shall represent the Users Plant and Apparatus in balanced, root mean-square, positive phase-sequence, time domain studies and three phase electromagnetic transient and harmonic studies.

-The balanced, root mean-square positive sequence time-domain odel shall be able to calculate how quantities, including but not limited to; Active Power and Reactive Power of the Users Plant and Apparatus vary due to changes in Frequency voltage at the Connection Point.
-The odel shall include all electrical and mechanical phenomena that impact on the Active Power and/or Reactive Power of the Users Plant and Apparatus for sub-transient, transient and synchronous dynamics up to and including and econdary perating timeframe or when post-event steady state conditions have been achieved.
+The balanced, root mean-square positive sequence time-domain Model shall be able to calculate how quantities, including but not limited to; Active Power and Reactive Power of the Users Plant and Apparatus vary due to changes in Frequency and voltage at the Connection Point.
+The Model shall include all electrical and mechanical phenomena that impact on the Active Power and/or Reactive Power of the Users Plant and Apparatus for sub-transient, transient and synchronous dynamics up to and including Primary Operating Reserve and Secondary Operating Reserve timeframes or when post-event steady state conditions have been achieved.

-The three-phase electromagnetic transient odel shall include all material aspects of the Users Plant and Apparatus that affect the symmetrical and asymmetrical voltage and current outputs from the Users Plant and Apparatus.
-The odel shall represent phenomena that materially affect the voltage and Frequency on the System over timeframes of sub-cycle up to 50 cycles including but not limited to switching electronic devices, transformer saturation and equipment energisation.
+The three-phase electromagnetic transient Model shall include all material aspects of the Users Plant and Apparatus that affect the symmetrical and asymmetrical voltage and current outputs from the Users Plant and Apparatus.
+The Model shall represent phenomena that materially affect the voltage and Frequency on the System over timeframes of sub-cycle up to 50 cycles including, but not limited to, switching electronic devices, transformer saturation and equipment energisation.

 PC.D4 MODEL DOCUMENTATION AND SOURCE CODE

-Users shall provide the TSO with appropriate balanced, root mean-squared positive-phase sequence time domain odel and three-phase electromagnetic transient odel in accordance with this Grid Code. and deemed complete ( or delayed), inputs/outputsThe User shall provide a description of the controller’s functionality of all levels of control on the Users Plant and Apparatus, along with manufacturer details, version and operation manual.
+Users shall provide the TSO with an appropriate balanced, root mean-squared positive-phase sequence time domain Model and a three-phase electromagnetic transient Model in accordance with this Grid Code.
+The TSO requires that sufficient information be provided by the User to allow for Models to be redeveloped in the event of future software environment changes or version updates.
+All Models shall be accompanied with appropriate documentation with sufficient detail as specified and deemed complete by the TSO (such agreement not to be unreasonably withheld or delayed).
+The User shall provide information including, but not limited to, a full description of the Model structure, inputs/outputs and functionality, Laplace diagrams or other suitably understandable information.
+The User shall provide a description of the controller’s functionality of all levels of control on the Users Plant and Apparatus, along with manufacturer details, version and operation manual.
+The User may also choose to provide the TSO with Model source code.
+The Models shall be provided in a software format as specified by the TSO.
+Alternatively, the User may provide an unambiguous reference to a standard open-source Model, such as a standard IEEE Model, or to a Model previously submitted to the TSO provided this Model accurately reflects the Users Plant and Apparatus at the Connection Point.